-With the Wonderboom 2, UE succeeds again – delivering a superb, big sound, with some useful features to boot – for the same price as the original at launch.
-Even though that model is now available at almost half its price, the Wonderboom 2's refinements make it a choice pick.
+The UE Wonderboom 2 delivers a big sound for its compact size, with some useful features to boot and all for the same price as the original.
+Even though that model is now available at almost half its price, the Wonderboom 2's refinements make it budget wireless speaker to go for.

 - Huge sound